robert-richardson-1/Richardson-Data-Science-Portfolio/README.md

 - [Click to open project via Streamlit Community Cloud](https://richardson-data-science-portfolio-mlapp.streamlit.app/)

-- Project involving the creation of an interactive supervised machine learning web app built with Streamlit.
+- Project involving the creation of an interactive supervised machine learning web app built with `Streamlit`.
 Users can select the Iris or Breast Cancer sample datasets (or upload their own .csv file), choose between a Decision Tree and a Logistic Regression classifier, and tune hyperparameters such as test size, max depth, and regularization strength to observe their impact on model performance in real time.

 - Skills showcased: **supervised classification models (Decision Tree, Logistic Regression), hyperparameter tuning, confusion matrix and ROC curve visualization (`Seaborn`), train/test splitting (`Scikit-learn`), and interactive web app deployment (`Streamlit`).**